-This TCP checksum \\ seems consider more fields than the checksum that takes only 16bits words before.
-Is the TCP checksum another checksum than before or it is just the full description now?
+Yes.
+More have been added. - ☐ This TCP checksum seems to consider more fields than the checksum that takes only 16-bit words before.
+Is the TCP checksum another checksum than before, or is it just the full description now?

 The TCP checksum is the same size as the checksum discussed before.
 It is the same checksum.
 There is no difference.